Molcas/OpenMolcas/doc/source/users.guide/programs/gugaci.rst

 .. xmldoc:: <MODULE NAME="GUGACI">
             %%Description:
             <HELP>
-            The MRCI program is used for Multi-Reference SDCI calculations.
+            The GUGACI program is used for Multi-Reference SDCI calculations.
 The code originates in an MRCI program by Zhenyi Wen and Yubin Wang, Zhenting Gan, Bingbing Suo Yibo Lei also contribute to this program.